scailable/sclbl-kpn-things/scailable_runtime_masters/esp32_ttgo_cam_plus/README.md

 https://github.com/espressif/esptool

-On boot, our code will run a Scailable WASM version of the emotion detection model (available at https://cdn.sclbl.net:8000/file/a3dc49b2-b01b-11eb-af86-9600004e79cc.wasm, here integrated into the binary).
+On boot, our code will run a version of the emotion detection model (available at https://cdn.sclbl.net:8000/file/a3dc49b2-b01b-11eb-af86-9600004e79cc.wasm, here integrated into the binary).

 The application then retrieves a frame from the ESP32's camera, runs it through the model, and sends the prediction over I2C to the Arduino MKR WAN.
 It will then retrieve the next frame, and so on.